sile-typesetter/sile/README.md

 #### Docker

 Docker images are available as [siletypesetter/sile](https://hub.docker.com/repository/docker/siletypesetter/sile).
 Released versions are tagged to match (e.g. `v.0.10.0`), the latest release will be tagged `latest`, and a `master` tag is also available with the freshest development build.
-In order to be useful you need to tell the Docker run command how to connect your source documents (and hence give it place to write the output) as well as tell it who you are on the host machine so the output is generated inside the container with the expected ownership.
+In order to be useful you need to tell the Docker run command a way to reach your source documents (and hence also to give it a place to write the output) as well as tell it who you are on the host machine so the output generated inside the container can be created with the expected ownership properties.
 You may find it easiest to run with an alias like this:

     $ alias sile='docker run -it --volume "$(pwd):/data" --user "$(id -u):$(id -g)" siletypesetter/sile:latest'
     $ sile input.sil